-Employers are required to report newly hired employees and re-hired employees with the North Carolina Department of Health and Human Services within 20 days of the employee’s date of hire.
+Employers are required to report newly hired employees (and re-hired employees) to the North Carolina Department of Health and Human Services within 20 days of the employee’s hire date.

 Employer Information includes Federal Employer Identification Number, employer name, employer’s address, and contact phone number.

 The North Carolina New Hire Reporting Form can be submitted online,